 He said the strong growth has benefitted from the strengthening garment exports as well as recovering remittances.

 "The economy has continued to grow quite robustly and I think this continued sustained growth in Bangladesh in the last couple of decades and certainly in the last few years.
+It's also very well recognised in the recent UN recognition that the country is eligible to graduate from the LDC status," he said.

 Fan stressed undertaking significant reforms, attracting more women in the labour market, wooing more investment through further improving the business environment, streamlining regulatory framework in infrastructure project management particularly in the public sector, and continuing the country's achievement in reducing poverty particularly extreme poverty.